 This department has been in existence for 102 years.
 DCS marks the end of a life of crime, and the beginning of restoration.
 The department must deliver justice for victims and ensure that offenders make restitution both to society for their crimes, and leave correctional centres with better skills and prospects.
-The field of corrections is gaining prominence.
-On 16 May 2013, 45 students from the University of Zululand, graduated with a Bachelor of Arts in Correctional Studies.

 The DCS remains committed to placing humane and safe detention and rehabilitation at the centre of service delivery.
-In doing so, the department strives to promote corrections as a societal responsibility, contributing to enhanced public safety and reducing reoffending.
+In doing so, the department promotes corrections as a societal responsibility, contributing to enhanced public safety and reducing reoffending.

-In this regard there is a close link with government's Outcome 3, namely that all people in South Africa should be and feel safe.
+In this regard there is a close link with govern-

+ment's Outcome 3, namely that all people in South Africa should be and feel safe.
 The strategic focus of the department is situated in four key deliverables, namely: